No Skin Off My Ass: Production

-No Skin... was filmed in Toronto on a budget of $14,000.
+No Skin Off My Ass was filmed in Toronto on a budget of $14,000.
 Most of the cast were people LaBruce previously knew and worked with, helping to keep the cost down: the main cast was LaBruce himself and von Brücker, who were boyfriends at the time, and some of the film's runtime is pornographic footage of the two having sex.
 G.B.
 Jones, who LaBruce worked frequently with on projects like the J.D.s zines, also acted in the film.

-LaBruce shot and edited No Skin on 8mm black and white film, blown up to 16mm in post-production.
+LaBruce shot and edited No Skin Off My Ass on 8mm black and white film, blown up to 16mm in post-production.

 Release

 LaBruce's debut, according to him, "correspond[ed] with the burgeoning gay and lesbian film festival circuit and just sort of became a cult film."
 Despite its enthusiastic reception, LaBruce "never expected it to go outside of underground bars in Toronto or alternative art spaces."
 The movie has been shown at multiple film festivals and queer community events, including its debut at the 1991 Chicago Lesbian & Gay International Film Festival, SPEW: The Homographic Convergence, the 1993 Baltimore Lesbian and Gay Film Festival, and many others.

-More recently, No Skin... has been screened at the Museum of Modern Art twice, at Outfest Los Angeles in 2016, and at Visionär Film Fest in 2019.
+More recently, No Skin Off My Ass has been screened at the Museum of Modern Art twice, at Outfest Los Angeles in 2016, and at Visionär Film Fest in 2019.

 Reception

-The film is discussed as "a queer retelling of Robert Altman’s That Cold Day in the Park," a 1969 psychological thriller about obsession.
+The film is discussed as "a queer retelling of Robert Altman's That Cold Day in the Park," a 1969 psychological thriller about obsession.
 Altman's film is based on a novel by the same name by Peter Miles.
-According to LaBruce, "Altman de-queered it, so I decided to re-queer it...
+According to LaBruce,Altman de-queered it, so I decided to re-queer it...
 When I showed the film for the first time in Los Angeles in 1991, somebody brought Miles to my screening and he said my no-budget Super-8 movie was better than the Altman version!
-He gave me an autographed copy of his novel inscribed: ‘You got it right.'"

-LaBruce's No Skin is, according to Alexander Cavaluzzo, "the voice of hardcore, tongue-in-cheek dissent with porn-packed political allegories."
+He gave me an autographed copy of his novel inscribed: "You got it right."LaBruce's No Skin Off My Ass is, according to Alexander Cavaluzzo, "the voice of hardcore, tongue-in-cheek dissent with porn-packed political allegories."
 The film is viewed today as "a homocore classic... a complex exploration of how subculture is articulated through style, and a poignant study in erotic fascination."